PAYMENT SERVICES DIRECTIVE 2

-REGULATION 53 INFORMATION (this is your ‘framework contract’ with us in relation to the particular account for the purposes of the Regulations).
+This is your ‘Framework Contract’ with us in relation to the particular payment account referenced below and for the purposes of the Regulations.

 Ardee Credit Union Limited is regulated by the Central Bank of Ireland.